Feixu2015/terraform-mcp-server/README.md

 # <img src="public/images/Terraform-LogoMark_onDark.svg" width="30" align="left" style="margin-right: 12px;"/> OpenTofu MCP Server

-The Terraform MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with Terraform Registry APIs, enabling advanced automation and interaction capabilities for Infrastructure as Code (IaC) development.
+The OpenTofu MCP Server is a [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction) server that provides seamless integration with registry APIs, enabling advanced automation and interaction capabilities for Infrastructure as Code (IaC) development.

 ## Features

 - **Dual Transport Support**: Both Stdio and StreamableHTTP transports with configurable endpoints
-- **Terraform Registry Integration**: Direct integration with public Terraform Registry APIs for providers, modules, and policies
+- **Registry Integration**: Direct integration with public registry APIs for providers, modules, and policies
 - **HCP Terraform & Terraform Enterprise Support**: Full workspace management, organization/project listing, and private registry access
 - **Workspace Operations**: Create, update, delete workspaces with support for variables, tags, and run management

 > **Security Note:** At this stage, the MCP server is intended for local use only.
 If using the StreamableHTTP transport, always configure the MCP_ALLOWED_ORIGINS environment variable to restrict access to trusted origins only.
 This helps prevent DNS rebinding attacks and other cross-origin vulnerabilities.

-> **Security Note:** Depending on the query, the MCP server may expose certain Terraform data to the MCP client and LLM.
+> **Security Note:** Depending on the query, the MCP server may expose certain registry data to the MCP client and LLM.
 Do not use the MCP server with untrusted MCP clients or LLMs.

 > **Legal Note:** Your use of a third party MCP Client/LLM is subject solely to the terms of use for such MCP/LLM, and IBM is not responsible for the performance of such third party tools.
 IBM expressly disclaims any and all warranties and liability for third party MCP Clients/LLMs, and may not be able to provide support to resolve issues which are caused by the third party tools.